cezary-ptaszek/spring-library/README.md

 # Book Library Application
 ### Description
-A project presenting part of the library's capabilities, such as:
+A project presenting part of the library's capabilities using .json form google-books-api, such as:
 - displaying information about the book by her ISBN,
 - displaying books by category
 - display author ratings from the highest rate